 See this Postmark blog post on templates for more information.

-If you are using Anymail's normalized status tracking, enter the url in your Postmark account settings, under Servers > your server name > Settings > Outbound > Webhooks.
-You should enter this same Anymail tracking URL for all of the "Delivery webhook," "Bounce webhook," and "Opens webhook" (if you want to receive all these types of events):
+If you are using Anymail's normalized status tracking, set up a webhook in your Postmark account settings, under Servers > your server name > Settings > Webhooks.
+The webhook URL is:

 https://random:random@yoursite.example.com/anymail/postmark/tracking/